bento-platform/bento/README.md

 Go to `localhost:8081` to access the Elasticvue interface.
 Fill the username field with `elastic` and the password field with the value of `BENTOV2_GOHAN_ES_PASSWORD`.
 The Uri field must use the IP of the gohan-es container on port 9200 (e.g. http://192.168.48.2:9200), it can be found with this command: `docker inspect bentov2-gohan-elasticsearch | grep -i ipaddress`

+Note: the CORS instructions have already been taken care of in the `docker-compose.dev.yaml` file.

 ![Elasticvue login](docs/img/elasticview_login.png)

 <br />